bevyengine/bevy/_release-content/release-notes/asset_saving.md

 let saved_asset = builder.build(&main_asset);
 ```

-Note that since these assets are borrowed, building the `SavedAsset` should happen in the same async
-task as the next step.
+You can save the assets in the same async task as the save call as you build them in because the assets are borrowed, not passed by ownership.

 ## 2. Calling `save_using_saver`

-Now, with a `SavedAsset`, we can just call `save_using_saver` and fill in any arguments:

 ```rust
 save_using_saver(